phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.38 - mvgaussian uncertainties bugfix

+* updates distl to 0.3.1 which includes a fix to treat mvgaussian uncertainties from percentiles like other distribution types
+* forces updating kepler's third law constraint when importing a bundle from before 2.3.25 bugfix

 ### 2.3.37 - add_distribution allow_multiple_matches bugfix

 * fixes bug where tags on distributions were improperly applied when passing `allow_multiple_matches=True`